Greg Moore (physicist): Career

+In 2008, he as well as Davide Gaiotto and Andrew Neitzke gave an alternative construction of the Ooguri–Vafa metric, which was first constructed with the Gibbons–Hawking ansatz.

 Awards

 Moore won a 2007 Essays on Gravitation Award from the Gravity Research Foundation for his essay, joint with Frederik Denef, How Many Black Holes Fit on the Head of a Pin?
 In 2012 he became a fellow of the American Mathematical Society.

 Moore won the 2014 Dannie Heineman Prize for Mathematical Physics "For eminent contributions to mathematical physics with a wide influence in many fields, ranging from string theory to supersymmetric gauge theory, conformal field theory, condensed matter physics and four-manifold theory."
 In 2015, he was jointly awarded the 2015 Dirac Medal by ICTP.

 Moore was elected as a member of the American Academy of Arts and Sciences in 2011 and a member of the National Academy of Sciences in 2020.

 Personal life

 Moore is married to Karin M. Rabe, and son of Arthur Cotton Moore.